 After intake of protein-rich foods, there is a high likelihood of bad breath.

-Dead cells, inadequate salivation, and scrapings in the oral cavity that give rise to halitosis encourage the flourishing of bacteria.
+Dead cells, inadequate salivation, and scrapings in the oral cavity give rise to halitosis encourage the flourishing of bacteria.

 How to Diagnose Bad Breath ?

-In many instances, it may happen that the patient is used to his own foul smell, or they don’t even realize lousy breath.
+In many instances, the patient may be used to his foul smell, or they don’t even realize lousy breath.